phylowheeler/iqtree.github.io/doc/Advanced-Tutorial.md

 Aligned sites that do not share a common ancestry do not provide useful information for phylogenetic inference.
 Prequal is designed to remove non-homologous sequences prior to alignment ([Whelan et al., 2018]).

-Even when sequences as a whole are homologous, there can still be sites that are not homologous for all species in the alignment.
-Care is required when filtering these sites, since removing whole alignment columns can risk losing information about closely related species.
-Three programs that avoid this are Divvier ([Ali et al., 2019]), Taper ([Zhang et al., 2021]), and CLOAK ([Wheeler et al., 2026]).
+Even when sequences as a whole are homologous, there can still be sites that are not homologous for all sequences in the alignment.
+Removing whole alignment columns can risk losing information about closely related species.
+Three programs that convert predicted misaligned characters to dashes without removing whole columns are Divvier ([Ali et al., 2019]), Taper ([Zhang et al., 2021]), and CLOAK ([Wheeler et al., 2026]).
 All attempt to remove poorly aligned characters from protein alignments, with Divvier being the strictest, and CLOAK being the gentlest filter among those three options ([Wheeler et al., 2026]).

 Here, we present an alternative approach called  **trimmed log-likelihood**, a robust phylogenetics method, that automatically detects and trims sites that are fast-evolving, saturated, or erroneous